Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 Nearly every man with erectile dysfunction is a candidate for a penile prosthesis as long as their medical condition allows them to undergo a surgical procedure.
 We often treat men with significant vascular disease, high blood pressure (hypertension), diabetes and kidney dysfunction on dialysis.

-Inflatable penile prosthesis requires good hand function (manual dexterity) and may not be ideal for men with severe Parkinson’s disease or advanced multiple sclerosis for example.
+Inflatable penile prosthesis requires good hand function (manual dexterity) and may not be ideal for men with severe Parkinson’s disease, arthritis, or advanced multiple sclerosis for example.
+Men with severe obesity who have difficulty reaching the scrotum may not be good candidates for the inflatable penile implant such as AMS-700; they may be better served by a malleable penile implant.

 How We Decide Who is a Candidate for Penile Implant

-In our practice, we feel that penile prosthesis is a treatment option for men for whom other less invasive treatment options do not work or are not acceptable.
+In our practice, we feel that a penile prosthesis is a treatment option for men for whom other less invasive treatment options do not work or are not acceptable.
 Men with mild ED problems are better served with oral medications such as Viagra or Cialis.
+Shockwave therapy for ED is another good option for men with mild to moderate ED.

-Any man whose medical condition allows anesthesia for surgery is a good candidate for penile implant.
-Men with diabetes, high blood pressure, Peyronie’s disease, and those with end-stage renal disease on dialysis can be successfully treated with penile prosthesis.
+Any man whose medical condition allows anesthesia for surgery is a good candidate for the penile implant.
+Men with diabetes, high blood pressure, Peyronie’s disease, and those with an end-stage renal disease on dialysis can be successfully treated with the penile prosthesis.

-Men with erectile dysfunction after radical prostatectomy, HIFU, cryotherapy or radiation therapy for prostate cancer can also be treated with penile implant.
-Similarly men with advanced prostate cancer who have erectile dysfunction caused by androgen deprivation therapy can be treated with penile implant.
+Men with erectile dysfunction after radical prostatectomy, HIFU, cryotherapy or radiation therapy for prostate cancer can also be treated with a penile implant.
+Similarly, men with advanced prostate cancer who have erectile dysfunction caused by androgen deprivation therapy can be treated with a penile implant.

 Penile Prosthesis Placement

 Penis anatomy consists of two erectile spaces one on the right side and one on the left side of the penis (corpora cavernosa).
-During surgery for insertion of penile prosthesis, patient receives anesthesia and goes to sleep.
-While under anesthesia and asleep, patient has no pain.
+During surgery for insertion of a penile prosthesis, the patient receives anesthesia and goes to sleep.
+While under anesthesia and asleep, the patient has no pain.

 Antibiotics are given to minimize the risk of infection.
 The area is cleaned and prepared for surgery.
 The surgeon makes a small opening (Dr. Alex Shteynshlyuger usually makes a small opening on the scrotum) into each of the two erection chambers.
 The erection space is dilated to accommodate the penile prosthesis.
 The penile prosthesis is then inserted.